 A student leaving before or up to the halfway stage of Part Two will receive a refund of half the ICCA Part Two fee (the BSB fee is not included).

 The ICCA will be launching a Bursary Scheme funded by Specialist Bar Associations for students who have financial difficulty.
 This will allow students to apply for funding (discount) towards the ICCA Bar Course fees.
-We are aiming for this initiative to be available for the 2022/23 academic year and will share more details once confirmed.
+We are aiming for the fund to be in place from September 2022.

 The Inns of Court provide over £6M of scholarships for Bar Course and GDL candidates regardless of where they choose to do their training.